LoaiMB/Smart_Attendance/README.md

 For a more interactive experience, the `attendance_gui.py` script provides a simple GUI to display real-time attendance tracking.
 The script utilizes the trained face recognition model to identify attendees and displays the results in a user-friendly interface.

-## Installation

-1. Clone this repository: `git clone https://github.com/your-username/face-smart-attendance.git`
-2. Navigate to the project directory: `cd face-smart-attendance`
-3. Install the required dependencies: `pip install -r requirements.txt`

-## Usage

-1. Follow the steps in the [Data Collection](#data-collection) section to collect training data.
-2. Run the [Model Training](#model-training) script to train the Facenet model.
-3. Execute the [Inference](#inference) script to perform real-time attendance tracking.
-4. To use the GUI attendance tracking, run the `attendance_gui.py` script.

 ## Contributing